unameit10000000/market-oracle/readme.md

 - **AI-Powered Predictions** - Uses Claude AI to generate directional predictions with magnitude estimates
 - **Historical Pattern Analysis** - Analyzes correlations between economic events and crypto price movements
 - **Interactive Dashboard** - Visualize predictions, price targets, event timelines, and data tables
+- **Polymarket Tracking** - Optional real-time tracking of Polymarket prediction markets with probability monitoring

+## 📦 Modules

+### Polymarket Tracking Module

+The Polymarket Tracking module provides optional integration with Polymarket prediction markets.
+This module allows you to:

+- **Track Real-Time Markets**: Monitor Polymarket events and markets in real-time
+- **View Market Probabilities**: See current outcome probabilities and price movements
+- **Optional API Keys**: Works without API keys for public data, with optional keys for enhanced features
+- **Interactive Dashboard**: Access via the "Tracking" tab in the dashboard

+**How it works:**
+1. Navigate to the dashboard after processing an analysis
+2. Click on the "Tracking" tab
+3. Enable Polymarket tracking with the checkbox
+4. Enter a Polymarket event URL or slug
+5. View all markets with probabilities, buy prices, and volume data

+**Configuration:**
+- API keys are optional - the module works with public Polymarket data without authentication
+- For enhanced features, add Polymarket API keys to your `.env` file (see [API Documentation](./api/readme.md#polymarket-api-keys) for details)
+- The module will warn you if keys are not configured but allow you to continue with public data access

+See the [API Documentation](./api/readme.md#polymarket-api-keys) for detailed setup instructions.

 ## 🔧 Configuration